ivankristianto/devstack/README.md

 Fancy, yeah?

+### Upgrading the vagrant boxes
+Once a while I will upgrade the calibreworks/devstack with more latest version of Ubuntu LTS and packages.
+But when you do `vagrant box update` your database will gone.
+So I create a database backup script.

+1. Go to your vagrant ssh by using this command `vagrant ssh`
+1. Run the script `sh /srv/config/homebin/db_backup.sh`
+1. Wait until all the databases backup
+1. Now go out from the vagrant ssh
+1. Stop your vagrant by this command `vagrant halt`
+1. Run `vagrant box update`

 ### What Did That Do?

 The first time you run `vagrant up`, a packaged box containing a basic virtual machine is downloaded to your local machine and cached for future use.
 The file used by Calibreworks Devstack contains an installation of Ubuntu 14.04 and is about 332MB.